quadram-institute-bioscience/dadaist2/docs/pages/dadaist2.md

 - _--max-loss_ FLOAT

-    After DADA2 run, check the amount of reads globally remaining from input to non-chimeric, abort if the ratio is below threshold (default: fcheck)
+    After DADA2 run, check the amount of reads globally remaining from input to non-chimeric, abort if the ratio is below threshold (default: 0.2)

 ## Other parameters